Skip to main content

 3. Pay attention to weather and avalanche forecasts

-• Make use of the advice associated with the current forecast and easily choose terrain when conditions are demanding.
+• Follow the recommendations in the current forecast and choose easier terrain when conditions are demanding.

-• The trip forecasts can be found here: yr.no, tv2.no/vaer and varsom.no.
+• Trip forecasts are available at: yr.no, tv2.no/vaer and varsom.no.

 4. Be prepared for inclement weather and cold, even on short trips